 Gitpod is an alternative to Codespaces and a comparatively small player in this field, and their product precedes Codespaces.
 Gitpod turns cloud workspaces into a disposable commodity with their one workspace per task approach.
 This is a radical departure from one workspace for many tasks, which is the default for local development.

-for every issue you work on and every pull request you review.
-The technical prerequisite is
+workspace for every issue you work on and every pull request you review.
+The technical

 - init task (e.g., run

 - install project-specific VS Code extensions,

 Once your workspace is up and running, you are ready to code.
 There is no need to install dependencies (if you let Gitpod install them for you during the init task).
 You start coding in no time, and once you have created a pull request, you dispose of your workspace.
 Create a new workspace if you need to make changes after a pull request review.

 Sounds good in theory.
 But in practice, it can take longer to create a workspace if your init task

 npm install may run faster in the cloud, but probably not fast

 enough to make the wait for your new workspace feel short.
 No developer will put up with long wait

 times in their workflow.